 9. What is the California Fair Pay Act?

 - Same.
-California Labor Code section 432.3 LC.
-See also SB 1162 (2022)(companies with 15 or more employees must list salary ranges for all job postings).
+California Labor Code section 432.3.
+See also Senate Bill 1162 (2022)(California companies with 15 or more employees must list salary ranges for all job postings.
+To count as a California employer, at least one of the employees must currently be in California.).

 - See note 1.